Questions & Answers

 - Registration fee for Lands Department

 No; these are already rented out at time of transfer.
 But after the purchase, you can give notice to the tenant and then use the property yourself if you wished to do this.
 Usually, our investors do not do this and they leave the properties rented out.
+They then use the rental income to rent something suitable as needed.

 You should get multiple lower cost investment properties now.
 Then, when you or your family move to the UK, re-sell these and get an ‘own use’ property which fulfils your needs at that time (your needs will change), and is near to your place of work/study or where you want to be.
 This will allow your money to grow at a faster rate, will be lower risk, and will provide you with more flexibility.
 You could also decide to keep your investment properties rented out and use the funds to rent something suitable for yourself – especially if you were only coming to the UK for 1-2 years.